 We have exposure to changes in interest rates associated with borrowings under our bank credit facility, which has variable interest rates tied to LIBOR or an alternate base rate, at our option.
-At December 31, 2017, we had borrowings outstanding under the credit facility totaling \$105.0 million that carried a weighted average interest rate of 3.7% including the impact of the interest rate swap described below.
-A hypothetical 100 basis point change in this interest rate would have a \$0.6 million effect on our pretax income, on an annualized basis, including the effect of the interest rate swap.
-At December 31, 2016, our borrowings outstanding under the credit facility totaled \$68.0 million and carried a weighted average interest rate of 2.5%, including the effect of the interest rate swap described below.
-The outstanding borrowings at December 31, 2016 were fully hedged against changes in interest rates by our interest rate swap, which had a notional amount of \$68.0 million at December 31, 2016.
+At December 31, 2018, we had borrowings outstanding under the credit facility totaling \$50.0 million that carried a weighted average interest rate of 3.7% including the impact of the interest rate swap described below.
+As of December 31, 2018 these variable rate borrowings were fully hedged against changes in interest rates by the interest rate swap described below, which had a notional amount of \$50.0 million at December 31, 2018.
+As our variable rate borrowings were fully hedged as of December 31, 2018, a change in the interest rate would have no impact on our consolidated financial statements.
+At December 31, 2017, our borrowings outstanding under the credit facility totaled \$105.0 million and carried a weighted average interest rate of 3.7%, including the effect of the interest rate swap described below, which had a notional amount of \$50.0 million as of December 31, 2017.
+A hypothetical 100 basis point change in the interest rate as of December 31, 2017, would have had a \$0.6 million effect on our pretax income, on an annualized basis, including the effect of the interest rate swap.